kubewarden/community/general-technical-questions.md

        - **Alternative Recommendations**: When certain security controls aren't possible, Kubewarden documentation provides alternative approaches and recommendations.

 - Describe how each of the cloud native principles apply to your project.

+  We are waiting for the CNCF TOC to provide guidance on this topic: https://github.com/cncf/toc/issues/1673

 - How do you recommend users alter security defaults in order to "loosen" the security of the project?
 Please link to any documentation the project has written concerning these use cases.

   Use case [Allow insecure sources](https://docs.kubewarden.io/howtos/policy-servers/custom-cas#insecure-sources)